 This is a tree to look out for if what you need is an immediate source of nectar.
 It grows fast and tall but only starts to flower after about 15 years.

-Situating your hives close to a tree allows your colony to make the best of a very bountiful yet short blooming season.
+Situating your hives close to these large trees allow your bees and other pollinators to make the best of a very bountiful yet short blooming season.

 In the summer, you will be rewarded with a dark rich flavored honey that is heavily sought after.